dingherself/phil-324/handouts/06-civil-disobedience.md

 ## Our Questions

-1.  *Delineation*: What count as civil disobedience?
+1.  *Delineation*: What counts as civil disobedience?

     -   What distinguishes civil disobedience from *ordinary legal demonstrations*?